aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

             ip_address_virtual: 10.1.12.254/24
 ```

-The above example will create 2 VRFs :
+The above example will create two VRFs :

 - `TENANT_A_PROJECT01`
 - `TENANT_A_PROJECT02`

-In `TENANT_A_PROJECT01`, 2 subnets are created and deployed on devices matching TAGS `DC1` or `POD02`:
+In `TENANT_A_PROJECT01`, two subnets are created and deployed on devices matching TAGS `DC1` or `POD02`:

-- `10.1.10.0/24` with vlan `110` and vni `10110`
+- `10.1.10.0/24` with VLAN `110` and VNI `10110`
-- `10.1.11.0/24` with vlan `111` and vni `10111`
+- `10.1.11.0/24` with VLAN `111` and VNI `10111`

-In case you deployed this VRF on an MLAG VTEP, an additional VLAN is created to allow L3 synchronization within VRF.
-This VLAN is automatically generated with this algorithm:
+If you deployed this VRF on an MLAG VTEP, additional VLANs are created to allow L3 synchronization within VRF.
+The VLAN is automatically generated with this algorithm:

 ```jinja2
 {{ mlag_ibgp_peering_vrfs.base_vlan + (tenants[tenant].vrfs[vrf].vrf_vni - 1) }}
 ```

-In addition to that, each EOS device will allocate a dynamic VLAN per VRF to support __L3 VNI__
+In addition to that, each EOS device will allocate a dynamic VLAN per VRF to support __L3 VNI__.

 ```eos
 AVD-LEAF1A#show vlan